 Crashed July 28, 1945 at 12:51

-A few moments after dropping their bombs at 12:48, this bomber was hit by anti-aircraft fire 3 or 4 times, made a slight turn to the left and and went into a steep dive, and was seen burning on the ground at roughly 34 degrees 16' N 132 degrees 33' E. Crashed at Yawata village Saeki country, Hiroshima Prefecture around 12:51 (Today, this location is Yawata Nishi-ku, Hiroshima-city).
-Also lost was B-24J "Lonesome Lady" 44-40680.
+A few moments after releasing their bombs at 12:48pm, this B-24 was hit by anti-aircraft fire 3 or 4 times and was observed to make a slight turn to the left and and went into a steep dive, and was seen burning on the ground at roughly Lat 34° 16' N Long 132° 33' E. When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+Also lost was B-24J "Lonesome Lady" 44-40680 (KIA / POW).

 Fates of the Crew